BroadbandForum/usp/specification/messages/index.md

 This field contains one message of type ResolvedPathResult for each path resolved by the Path Name or Search Path given by `requested_path`.

+**R-GET.1a** - If the requested_path did not resolve to any objects in the Agent's instantiated data model, the resolved_path_results set MUST be empty.

 ###### ResolvedPathResult fields

 `string resolved_path`